TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 ## Description

-- This automated trading bot utilizes TDAmeritrades API, Thinkorswim Alert System, Gmail API , and MongoDB to place trades, both Equity and Options, dynamically. _**This bot only works for LONG positions as of now**_
+- This automated trading bot utilizes TDAmeritrades API, Thinkorswim Alert System, Gmail API , and MongoDB to place trades, both Equity and Options, dynamically. _**This bot works for LONG and SHORT positions**_

 ## Table Of Contents